How To Start A Nonprofit In Hawaii

 A better option?
 Hire Northwest, put our Hawaii address on your articles instead, let us do the waiting, and devote your time to managing and growing your nonprofit on your own terms.
 Need to hold a lengthy meeting?
 No problem.
 If a legal notice arrives, we’ll be there to get it.
 Need to travel?
 Again, no problem.
 If a service of process arrives from the state of Hawaii while you’re gone, we’ll scan it and send it to you on the day we receive it.

 Get a Federal Employer Identification Number (EIN)

 A federal employer identification number (FEIN or EIN) is a little like your nonprofit’s social security number, and getting one is a must for any new nonprofit attempting to open bank accounts, set up accounts with vendors, or apply for federal and state tax exemptions.
-After the Hawaii Secretary of State approves your articles, you can apply an EIN through the IRS website or by phone.
+After the Hawaii Secretary of State approves your articles, you can apply an EIN through the IRS website.
 Or you can add our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 Hawaii expects your nonprofit’s board of directors to adopt bylaws at its organizational meeting.
 This is your nonprofit’s first official meeting, held after the state files your articles of incorporation, at which your nonprofit appoints its officers, ratifies a conflict of interest policy, and adopts its bylaws (among other organizational business).
 It’s important to hold this meeting before your nonprofit applies to the IRS for recognition as a 501(c)(3) tax-exempt entity, since the IRS only wants to deal with a fully formed nonprofit.